valentinetech/vinyl-marketplace/README.md

+# Problems with the code
+- Components are too big, hard to test - make them smaller.
+- State management is not needed Redux Query and Context Api would be sufficient.
+- Better use React Hook Form with Zod for form.
+- Form should be moved into separate component.
+- Better use Zod for both API and Frontend.
+- Need E2E tests.
+- Spotify calls are only mostly cached.
+- Styled components sucks - more naming things, would move to Tailwind.
+- Too many hooks in components, should be moved to custom hooks.
+- Authentication works, but would reather use auth0 or other auth provider to have full authentication flow.
+- Not fully tested.

+This is an old project that I just added some tests to it, it has many problems, all of them fixeable with some time investment.
 # Description

 Full-stack auction CRUD application written in typescript with validation, authentication, Spotify API, connected to Mongo Database and modern application of front end technology.